 - 1.1 The purpose of the report is to finalise the Cabinet's Revenue Budget and Capital Programme for 2019/20.
 It also outlines the Council's financial outlook and challenges across the medium term period 2019/20 to 2022/23. - 1.2 The report highlights the overarching priorities and desired outcomes upon which the Cabinet has based its budget proposals, and which form the basis of the updated Council Plan included elsewhere on this agenda. - 1.3 This report needs to be considered in conjunction with the Borough Treasurer's MTFP Update report on the Council's Medium Term Financial Plan (MTFP) for 2019/20 to 2022/23 following the Provisional Local Government Finance Settlement (PLGFS) announced by Government (included elsewhere on this agenda).
-The Borough Treasurer's MTFP Update report clearly sets out the budget challenges facing the Council highlighting the risks which could have a significant impact on the Council's financial position in the medium term. - 1.4 This report also takes account of other reports included on this agenda as follows: - The Corporate Performance and Resources Final Update report for 2018/19 including an update of the Council's Capital Programme taking account of the Quarter 3 2018/19 Capital Programme monitoring and the Cabinet's medium term capital investment plans; - The Council's 2018/19 Treasury Management Strategy, Annual Investment Strategy and Minimum Revenue Provision Policy; - The Council's Capital Strategy; and - The Cabinet's Our Medium Term Strategy and Budget Choices 2019/20 report. - 1.5 The updated MTFP forecasts take account of a number of factors including: - The 2018/19 Quarter 3 revenue and capital budget monitoring position; - The issues, challenges and financial prospects facing the Council in 2019/20 and the following three years; - The proposed 2019/20 Council Tax increase of 2.99% announced at the Cabinet by in October 2018; - The Borough Treasurers report which identifies available resources to support the Council's investments and MTFP; - The 2018 Autumn Budget announced by Government on 29 October 2018: - The 2019/20 Provisional Local Government Finance Settlement announced by Government on 13 December 2018; - The Council Tax Taxbase approved at the Council meeting on 17 January 2019; and - The Cabinet saving proposals for 2019/20.
+The Borough Treasurer's MTFP Update report clearly sets out the budget challenges facing the Council highlighting the risks which could have a significant impact on the Council's financial position in the medium term. - 1.4 This report also takes account of other reports included on this agenda and presented to the Cabinet meeting on 5 February 2019 as follows: - The Corporate Performance and Resources Final Update report for 2018/19 including an update of the Council's Capital Programme taking account of the Quarter 3 2018/19 Capital Programme monitoring and the Cabinet's medium term capital investment plans (presented to the Cabinet meeting on 5 February 2019); - The Council's 2018/19 Treasury Management Strategy, Annual Investment Strategy and Minimum Revenue Provision Policy; - The Council's Capital Strategy; and - The Cabinet's Our Medium Term Strategy and Budget Choices 2019/20 report (presented to the Cabinet meeting on 5 February 2019). - 1.5 The updated MTFP forecasts take account of a number of factors including: - The 2018/19 Quarter 3 revenue and capital budget monitoring position; - The issues, challenges and financial prospects facing the Council in 2019/20 and the following three years; - The proposed 2019/20 Council Tax increase of 2.99% announced by Cabinet in October 2018; - The Borough Treasurer's report which identifies available resources to support the Council's investments and MTFP; - The 2018 Autumn Budget announced by Government on 29 October 2018; - The 2019/20 Provisional and Final Local Government Finance Settlement announced by Government;

+- The Council Tax Taxbase approved at the Council meeting on 17 January 2019; and - The Cabinet saving proposals for 2019/20.